saramibreak/DiscImageCreator/README.md

   CD and GD, it can dump considering a drive + CD (=combined) offset.
   What is the drive offset?
 Please look [this document](http://dbpoweramp.com/spoons-audio-guide-cd-ripping.htm)

-  This program works on Windows PC (WinXP or higher) and Linux.
+  This program works on Windows PC (Windows XP or higher) and Linux.

   [MPF](https://github.com/SabreTools/MPF) can work this program with GUI.